 Will: Patrick Surtain II, CB, Alabama: The best cornerback in the draft will go to the team with cornerback as its biggest need.
 Jerry Jones likes flash, and Surtain brings them a guy who can cover smartly as well as bring the wood.
 The Cowboys will like the pedigree that stems from his father playing in the league, a trait that’s also seen fellow second-generation corner Jaycee Horn also shoot up draft boards.
 Cowboys get their first crack at a defensive back, and Surtain is as close to a can’t-miss at the position.

-What to look for in 3.0: Nick & Will factor trades into their mocks for the first time.
+What to look for in 3.0: Nick & Will give you the most likely landing spots for the top eight quarterbacks.